R-D-King/grad-proj/README.md

 - `UI_UPDATE_INTERVAL`: How often sensor readings are sent to the UI (in seconds, default: 1)
 - `DB_UPDATE_INTERVAL`: How often sensor readings are stored in the database (in seconds, default: 60)
-- `SENSOR_SIMULATION`: Whether to use simulated sensors instead of hardware (true/false, default: false)
 - `PORT`: The port to run the server on (default: 5000)
 - `DEBUG`: Whether to run the server in debug mode (true/false, default: false)
 - `DATA_RETENTION_DAYS`: How many days of data to keep before pruning (default: 30)